Central sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.

 - Sex.
 Males are more likely to develop central sleep apnea than are females.

-- Stroke, brain tumor or a structural brainstem lesion.
-These brain conditions can impair the brain's ability to regulate breathing.
+- Stroke, brain tumor or a structural problem with the brainstem.
+These brain conditions can affect the brain's ability to regulate breathing.

 - High altitude.
-Sleeping at an altitude higher than you're accustomed to may increase your risk of sleep apnea.
-High-altitude sleep apnea is no longer a problem when you return to a lower altitude.
+Sleeping at an altitude higher than you're used to may increase your risk of sleep apnea.
+High-altitude sleep apnea resolves a few weeks after returning to a lower altitude.

 CPAP.
 Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP).
-This condition is known as complex sleep apnea because it is a combination of obstructive and central sleep apneas.
+This condition is known as treatment-emergent central sleep apnea.
+It is a combination of obstructive and central sleep apneas.

 Central sleep apnea is a serious medical condition.
 Some complications include:

-If there's underlying heart disease, these repeated multiple episodes of low blood oxygen (hypoxia or hypoxemia) worsen prognosis and increase the risk of abnormal heart rhythms.
+If you have heart disease, repeated episodes of low blood oxygen increase the risk of irregular heart rhythms.